 evaluate, Rforce, and zforce calculate a hash for the array of points that is passed in by the user.
 The hash and corresponding potential/force arrays are stored - if a subsequent request matches a previously computed hash, the previous results are returned and not recalculated.

-init(s, num_threads=None, nazimuths=4, ro=None, vo=None)

-NAME:

-init
+init (s, num_threads=None, nazimuths=4) NAME:

 Initialize a SnapshotRZ potential object

 s - a simulation snapshot loaded with pynbody

 num_threads= (4) number of threads to use for calculation

 nazimuths= (4) number of azimuths to average over